-Enter a detailed explanation of how the personnel costs were derived and allocated to the MCSAP project.
+Enter a detailed explanation of how personnel costs, including all overtime costs, were derived and allocated to the MCSAP project.

 Costs are estimates.
 Actual personnel costs billed will vary.
 Salary costs are calculated at current plus 3%, which is the anticipated salary cost when FY23 funds will be spent.